Code of Conduct – 2024-2025

 On occasion, a student’s behavior may become disruptive.
 For purposes of this Code of Conduct, a disruptive student is a student who is substantially disruptive of the educational process or substantially interferes with the teacher’s authority over the classroom.
 A substantial disruption of the educational process or substantial interference with a teacher’s authority occurs when a student demonstrates a persistent unwillingness to comply with the teacher’s instructions or repeatedly violates the teacher’s classroom behavior rules.

-Within 24 hours after the student’s removal, the principal, or another district administrator designated by the principal, must notify the student’s parents by phone, email or in writing, that the student has been removed from class and why.
+Within 24 hours after the student’s removal, the teacher, or district administrator designated by the principal, must notify the student’s parents by phone, email or in writing, that the student has been removed from class and why.
 The notice must also inform the parent that he or she has the right, upon request, to meet informally with the principal or his/her designee to discuss the reasons for the removal.
 The Principal may require the teacher who ordered the removal to attend the informal conference.
 If at the informal meeting the student denies the charges, the principal, or his/her designee, must explain why the student was removed and give the student and the student’s parents a chance to present the student’s version of the relevant events.
 The informal meeting must be held within 48 hours of the student’s removal.
 The timing of the informal meeting may be extended by mutual agreement of the parent and principal.

 When a student is removed from a classroom at the secondary level, the teacher must generate a District-established disciplinary referral form as soon as possible, but no later than the end of the school day, to explain the circumstances of the removal.
 Within 24 hours after the student’s removal, the principal or another District administrator designated by the principal must adjudicate the referral and notify the student’s parents by phone, email or in writing, that the student has been removed from class and why.
 The notice must also inform the parent that he or she has the right, upon request, to meet informally with the principal, or the principal’s designee, to discuss the reasons for the removal.
 The principal may require the teacher who ordered the removal to attend the informal conference.